 "The Agentic Enterprise" — McKinsey's take on how agent deployment will reshape organizations.
 Heavy on frameworks, light on implementation details, but useful for communicating with leadership.

-"Why Reasoning Models Plateau" - Interesting research from Berkeley suggesting that reasoning improvements have fundamental limits.
+"Why Reasoning Models Plateau" — Research from Berkeley suggesting that reasoning improvements have fundamental limits.
 Controversial but worth engaging with.

 "The $100B Agent Market" — Andreessen Horowitz's investment thesis on agents.
 Optimistic, obviously, but maps the landscape well.